Superluminal signalling witness for quantum state reduction

-Although the non-unitary and non-linear nature of DQSR models imply that in general they will allow for superluminal signalling, this is avoided in particular DQSR models.
-A widely used criterion for identifying such models is to insist that their ensemble averaged state evolution is described by linear quantum semi-group dynamics, in the form of a Gorini-Kosakowsky-Sudarshan-Lindblad (GKSL) type master equation~\cite{Bassi_03_PhyRep,Bassi2015,Gisin:1989sx}.
-The practical use of this condition, however, is hampered by the fact that explicit expressions for the ensemble averaged state evolution are often prohibitively hard to formulate.
-In particular, DQSR models employing correlated (colored) noise as their stochastic component rarely allow for closed-form master equations without making further approximations~\cite{Aritro_PRA,Bassi_03_PhyRep,cCSL1}.
 Here, we therefore introduce an alternative condition for avoiding SLS, in the form of a `witness': a quantity whose non-zero instantaneous expectation value indicates SLS.
-The witness can be straightforwardly evaluated in any DQSR model, including those based on correlated as well as uncorrelated (white) noise.
+The witness can be straightforwardly evaluated in any modified quantum theory or DQSR model, including those based on correlated as well as uncorrelated (white) noise.
 While we show that the witness presents both a necessary and sufficient condition for avoiding SLS under all circumstances, we find that having a linear, GKSL type master equation is not sufficient to guarantee the absence of SLS.
-We introduce a locality condition that can be imposed on the master equation in addition to linearity, which prevents signalling in all cases considered.
+The witness allows us to introduce a further locality condition that can be imposed on the master equation in addition to linearity, which prevents signalling in all cases considered.
 We further demonstrate the use of the witness in cases where a master equation is not available, by analysing several recently-proposed DQSR models based on physical, colored noise dynamics~\cite{Aritro_Entropy,mertenscore}.
-We find that the witness indicates SLS is allowed in these models and discuss the limits in which it may be avoided.
+We find that the witness indicates SLS is generically allowed in these models and we discuss the limits in which it may be avoided.
 The witness introduced here thus provides stringent constraints on the construction of DQSR models, guiding in particular the further exploration of models based on correlated noise.

 ~ \emph{\textbf{SLS witness} ---} All models for DQSR have a limit in which they produce instantaneous projective measurement, with outcomes distributed according to Born's rule.
 This is usually the thermodynamic limit of infinitely large or heavy measurement machines.
 DQSR models smoothly connect the instantaneous projective dynamics of this limit to the continuous unitary evolution of Schr\"odinger's equation that is observed in the opposite, microscopic limit of small or light objects.
 This implies the existence of a mesoscopic regime, in which evolution is neither unitary, nor an instantaneous collapse.
 It is the existence of this mesoscopic regime that potentially allows for SLS.